iluwatar/java-design-patterns/role-object/README.md

 Benefits:

-* Promotes flexibility by allowing objects to change roles dynamically.
+* Enhances software flexibility by enabling Java objects to dynamically switch roles, catering to evolving application needs.
 * Enhances code maintainability by decoupling role-specific behaviors from core object logic.
 * Facilitates the addition of new roles without modifying existing code.